Arthrochilus oreophilus

-Arthrochilus oreophilus, commonly known as montane elbow orchid, is a flowering plant in the orchid family (Orchidaceae) and is endemic to higher places in far north Queensland.
+Arthrochilus oreophilus, commonly known as montane elbow orchid, is a flowering plant in the orchid family (Orchidaceae) and is endemic to higher places in far north Queensland, Australia.
 It has a rosette of leaves at its base and up to fifteen green, insect-like flowers with dark reddish brown glands on its labellum.

 Description

 Arthrochilus oreophilus is a terrestrial, perennial, deciduous, sympodial herb with an underground tuber that produces daughter tubers on the end of root-like stolons.
 It has a rosette of between two and five lance-shaped leaves at its base, each leaf 20-45 mm long and about 10-18 mm wide.

 Between two and fifteen insect-like flowers 12-15 mm long are borne on a fleshy, dark reddish brown flowering stem 80-200 mm tall.
 The dorsal sepal is spatula-shaped to egg-shaped with the narrower end towards the base, 9-10 mm long, about 2 mm wide, folded lengthwise and wrapped around the base of the column.
 The lateral sepals are lance-shaped but curved, 6-7 mm long, about 2 mm wide and turn downwards towards the ovary.
 The petals are linear, curved, about 7 mm long, 1 mm wide and turned backwards against the ovary.
 The labellum is about 6 mm long and pale green with a dark purple base.
 There is an insect-like callus about 3.5 mm long with dark reddish brown, hair-like glands in a central band on the labellum.
 The column is green with purplish spots, curved, about 7 mm long with two curved wings above and below it.
 Flowering occurs from November to January.